 Howe Truss Bridge

-I am not exactly proud of this bridge, but it does bring back memories.
+This bridge was definitely not my best, but it does bring back memories.
 It was the second bridge built by my old Science Olympiad Bridge Building partner, David, and I. As you can see, we were still in the beginning of our bridge building career.
 I assume David is still building bridges, as his father is an engineer.
 I have not seen him for several years.

 This bridge took 5th place at our regional tournament way back in 2001.
 It weighed 48.something grams and held the entire 15kg without budging.
 The bridge was absolutely noiseless throughout testing.
 Back then, we didn’t test our bridges before competition.